isaki001/personal_page/content/publication/conference-paper/index.md

 publication: In *Hugo Blox Builder Conference*
 publication_short: In *ICW*

 abstract: We present a new adaptive parallel algorithm for the challenging problem of multi-dimensional numerical integration on massively parallel architectures.
 Adaptive algorithms have demonstrated the best performance, but efficient many-core utilization is difficult to achieve because the adaptive work-load can vary greatly across the integration space and is impossible to predict a priori.
 Existing parallel algorithms utilize sequential computations on independent processors, which results in bottlenecks due to the need for data redistribution and processor synchronization.
 Our algorithm employs a high-throughput approach in which all existing sub-regions are processed and sub-divided in parallel.
+Repeated sub-region classification and filtering improves upon a brute-force approach and allows the algorithm to make efficient use of computation and memory resources.

 # Summary.
 An optional shortened abstract.
 summary: